USSLab/DeMiCPU/README.md

 <sup>2</sup> BPK = Beside Power Key

-## How to generate the Fingerprints?
+## How to collect the fingerprints?

  As shown in the following figure, we collect MI signals emitted from the CPU models with a magnetic-field sensor DRV425 from Texas Instruments (TI), and conduct AD conversion with a data acquisition (DAQ) card U2541A from Keysight at a sampling rate of 200 kHz.